w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 No. EPUB doesn't define any system information APIs.
 Scripts in books can only access what the reading app allows through standard web APIs.

-Many reading systems disable scripting entirely or provide only a constrained subset, further limiting such exposure.
+Many Reading Systems disable scripting entirely or provide only a constrained subset, further limiting such exposure.

 ### 08. Does this specification allow an origin to send data to the underlying platform?